asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 The following sections introduce some concepts and terms, how a specific actor is located at a specific server instance before and after a topology change, and some executable code to work with clustering.

 ## Concepts and Terms

-Node
+### Member
-When an application process joins cluster membership, the application process is explicitly called a “node.”
-This may be effectively equal to a server instance especially when one server instance hosts one application process.
+When an application process joins cluster membership, the application process is explicitly called a “member” This may be effectively equal to a server instance especially when one server instance hosts one application process.
 However, multiple application processes can technically run on a single server instance at the same time, so there still is a difference.

 ### Cluster Provider
 The core of clustering is cluster provider; this provides a consistent view of active nodes.
 Once the application process starts, the node constantly interacts with cluster provider to update its own availability and gets other nodes’ membership status.
 With the up-to-date topology view, proto.actor automatically distributes actors across cluster nodes based on partitioning by consistent hash.